Fact-checked

 • erosive gastritis;

-• ulceration of the mucosa of the pyloric and antral parts of the stomach;
+• ulceration of the mucous membrane of the pyloric and antral parts of the stomach;

-• narrowing of the esophagus and metaplasia of its mucosa with the development of Barrett's esophagus (with grade 3 bile reflux and development of GREB).
+• narrowing of the esophagus and metaplasia of its mucosa with the development of Barrett's esophagus (with grade 3 bile reflux and the development of GERD).

 • increased risk of precancerous conditions of the mucous membrane and gastric oncology.